Casey J. Wichman

 University Fellow

-Casey Wichman is an assistant professor in the School of Economics at the Georgia Institute of Technology and a university fellow at Resources for the Future.
-He is an applied microeconomist working on issues at the intersection of environmental and public economics.
-His research focuses on how people interact with the natural and built environment, and what that behavior reveals about the value of environmental amenities.
-Wichman's research spans water and energy demand management, valuation of environmental resources and infrastructure, urban transportation, public goods provision, demand for outdoor recreation, climate policy, and assessing informational constraints in decision-making.
+Casey Wichman is an associate professor in the School of Economics at the Georgia Institute of Technology and a university fellow at Resources for the Future.
+He is an applied microeconomist who works on issues at the intersection of environmental and public economics.
+His research focuses on how people interact with the natural and built environments, and what that behavior reveals about the value of environmental amenities.
+Wichman’s research spans water and energy demand management, climate change impacts and policy, urban transportation, public goods provision, and outdoor recreation.

 Education